khastings232/se-q3-mimic/README.md

 Notice that the first entry in the dictionary above is the empty string `""`.
 Since we are creating a dictionary of "next word" lists, it implies that there exists a previous word key for each next-list value.
 This, of course, is true except in the case of the first entry of the dictionary.
 Use the empty string as a seed for the first entry.

 ## Part B
 Output your own jumbled version of the story!
 With the mimic dict created, it's fairly easy to emit random text that mimics the original.

+Complete the `print_mimic_random()` function in the mimic.py module.
 Print a word, then look up what words might come next and pick one at random as the next word.
+See the comments in the code for more detail on how to implement this.
+The output words should be printed with a space ' ' delimiter between each word.
+There should not be any newline \n characters in the printed output.

-## Sample Output, using alice.txt as input
+## Sample Output, using alice.txt as input, printing 200 words:
 ```console
 Alice's shoulder, and seemed to the same order,' continued the hall; but,
 after glaring at all the Mock Turtle: `crumbs would be a good opportunity